KinSPEAK: Improving speech recognition for Kinyarwanda via semi-supervised learning methods: Results and discussion

 \subsection{Semi-supervised learning results}

 Our best and final model resulted from using semi-supervised learning (Semi-SL) to leverage the unlabelled YouTube dataset.
 The results are presented in~\tblref{final_results}.
-We applied Semi-SL in four generations, first using top 1,000 hours of YouTube dataset, then 3,000 hours and finally 10,000 hours of data twice.
-This best model achieved 1.0\% CER / 3.2\% WER on JW.ORG test set and 4.8\% CER / 15.9\% WER on MCV test set.
+We applied Semi-SL in five generations, first using top 1,000 hours of YouTube dataset, then 3,000 hours, 10,000 hours twice and finally 20,000 hours of data.
+This best model achieved 1.0\% CER / 3.2\% WER on JW.ORG test set and 4.7\% CER / 15.6\% WER on MCV test set.

 Our final model performance is compared to two open source ASR models for Kinyarwanda available on Hugging Face website, which were trained the MCV dataset of similar size to ours.
 There are two versions of models with NVIDIA NeMo~\cite{kuchaiev2019nemo}, one based on conformer architecture with CTC-based training\footnote{\url{https://huggingface.co/nvidia/stt_rw_conformer_ctc_large}}, the other using encoder-decoder architecture (i.e. Transducer)\footnote{\url{https://huggingface.co/nvidia/stt_rw_conformer_transducer_large}}.
 While the transducer model achieves WERs comparable to our final model performance, it significantly achieves worse CERs across both JW.ORG and MCV benchmarks.